-My name is Aida Maralian, I’m a Creative Director of Koshik, a footwear and accessories brand rooted in Armenian cultural heritage.
-For me, working with culture is not simply a source of inspiration; it is a response to the underrepresentation of Armenia and the ongoing cultural erasure the country faces.
-I see fashion as a form of art that can connect people across cultures, moving beyond appropriation towards appreciation.
+Aida Maralian is the Creative Director of Koshik, a footwear and accessories brand rooted in Armenian cultural heritage.
+For her, working with culture is not simply a source of inspiration; it is a response to the underrepresentation of Armenia and the ongoing cultural erasure the country faces.
+She sees fashion as a form of art that can connect people across cultures, moving beyond appropriation towards appreciation.

 Koshik draws inspiration from the 5,500-year-old leather shoe, the oldest known in the world, discovered in the Areni cave.
 By carrying its spirit and reworking its lacing system into a clean, modern silhouette, Koshik brings cultural heritage into a contemporary context.

-For shoes production, we have partnered with a family-run factory in Italy, where premium quality and thoughtful craftsmanship are the core values.
-We work with carefully selected, high-quality materials chosen for their integrity and ability to age beautifully over time.
+For shoes production, Koshik has partnered with a family-run factory in Italy, where premium quality and thoughtful craftsmanship are the core values.
+They work with carefully selected, high-quality materials chosen for their integrity and ability to age beautifully over time.

 Why Are You Barefoot?